nicholaswmin/Vesper.next/README.md

 Copyright (c) 2014 Nicholas Kyriakides nicholas.kyriakides@my.westminster.ac.uk

-Unauthorized copying of this file, via any medium is strictly prohibited Proprietary and confidential software
+Unauthorized copying of any of the software files, via any medium is strictly prohibited Proprietary and confidential software

 I, the software owner explicitly restrict and forbid any unauthorized party from USING,COPYING,MODIFYING,